IntersectMBO/ouroboros-network/CONTRIBUTING.md

 you need to rebase your branch we prefer to rebase over merge (since then the actually merged changes are more explicit).

+We also keep the convention that a source branch's name for a pull request includes github user name of the contributor.

 Since the code base of `ouroboros-network` is quite large, we don't require that every commit is buildable across all included packages.
 You can update upstream dependencies later in the commit history; although note that if you do